open-horizon/exchange-api/README.md

     - detect if a pattern is updated with service that has userInput w/o default values, and give warning
     - If maxAgreements>1, for CS, in search don't return node to agbot if agbot from same org already has agreement for same service.
     - Consider changing all creates to POST, and update (via put/patch) return codes to 200

+## Changes in 1.96.0

+- Switched to use internal ICP authentication endpoints
+- Caught exception when no auth provided

 ## Changes in 1.95.0